abdulghani/blissful-ignorance/notes.md

 (unstable hallucination)
 this is where female gender identities paradoxically attracted to masculine identities that has already multiple partners or abundant

+I'm not prescribing conception or polygamy as ethical